Standard Number: 126.96.36.199.1

 Revision History: Originally effective February 1, 2019; updated December 31, 2019

 - The purpose of this Standard is to identify the minimum requirements for all University-owned devices (“University Devices”) including desktops, laptops, notebooks, and mobile devices, to ensure the reliability and security of University Technology Resources and University Data.

 - All University Devices used by faculty, staff, students, or other Authorized Individuals must meet this Standard, regardless of manufacturer, function of the system, or whether the device is primarily connected to the Campus Network or not.
 Personally owned devices that connect to the University Campus Network must meet the requirements of the Bring Your Own Device Standard.

-- College IT Directors are responsible for maintaining an inventory of all the devices for which they oversee to ensure that all departmentally-managed, University Devices meet or exceed this Standard, and for identifying any out-of-date or unsupported software on University Devices within their area of responsibility.
+- College IT Directors are responsible for maintaining an inventory of all the University Devices for which they oversee to ensure that all departmentally-managed devices meet or exceed this Standard, and for identifying any out-of-date or unsupported software on University Devices within their area of responsibility.
 IT Directors are also responsible for ensuring that all requests for exceptions to this Standard are reviewed.

 - Information Security Services (“ISS”) is responsible for conducting scans of the University Campus Network to identify security vulnerabilities and reviewing all exceptions to this Standard.
 All exception requests will be submitted, reviewed, and approved pursuant to the Compliance Exception Management Standard.

 Desktops, Laptops, and Notebooks